Income Tax Slabs & Rates for FY 24-25 and FY 25-26

 Health and Education Cess is levied at the rate of 4% on the amount of income-tax plus surcharge.

-• The basic exemption limit hiked to Rs 3 lakh from Rs 2.5 lakh under the New Tax regime.
+• The basic exemption limit hiked to Rs 4 lakh from Rs 3 lakh under the New Tax regime.
+Also new slab introduced for Individuals (explained above)

 • New tax regime becomes the default option for taxpayers.
 However, they have the option to opt for the old tax regime before filing their return of income.

-• In new tax regime Standard deduction of Rs 50,000 was introduced for salaried and pensioners under the new tax regime
+• Standard deduction of Rs 50,000 has been increased to Rs.75,000/- for salaried and pensioners under the new tax regime.

-• Rebate under Section 87A increased under the new tax regime for taxable incomes not exceeding Rs 7 lakh.
-Thus, individuals whose taxable income does not exceed Rs 7 lakh will not have to pay any taxes if they opt for the new tax regime in FY 2023-24 along with marginal relief if applicable in case their Income exceeds slightly by Rs.7 lakh.
+• Rebate under Section 87A increased under the new tax regime for taxable incomes not exceeding Rs 12 lakh.
+Thus, individuals whose taxable income does not exceed Rs 12 lakh will not have to pay any taxes if they opt for the new tax regime in FY 2025-26 along with marginal relief if applicable in case their Income exceeds slightly by Rs.12 lakh.

 Read More Articles